glener10/rotating-pairs-back/documentation/useCases/IncrementTotalCombinationGenerationAccordingNumberOfEntries.md

 SCENARIO: Do not increment the number of total of combination generation because the body not contains the number of entries or contains and its less than 2
-GIVEN A request was sent without the number of entries in the body or the number of entries is less than 2 WHEN User clicks on the "Generate Random Combinations" button in the Front-End without entries or the entries is less than 2 THEN Will increase the total value of "totalErrorRequest" and return a 422 and a message
+GIVEN A request was sent without the number of entries in the body or the number of entries is less than 2 WHEN User clicks on the "Generate Random Combinations" button in the Front-End without entries or the entries is less than 2 THEN Will return a 422 and a message

 OBRIGATIONS: